takuyakikuchi/react-query-todo/README.md

 Pains
 - To reflect the changes in the state after each actions(create, update and delete), I need to refresh the page with `window.location.reload()`.
 - When editing, the selected task needs to be watched by `useEffect` and reflected in the local state.
+- Prop drilling with `selectedTask` and the update function.